 From Sega Retro

 Saxman compression is the name given to the compression format used in the game Sonic the Hedgehog 2 for the Sega Genesis/Mega Drive.
 Its name was given in honor of the person who cracked the format, saxman.
 It is a variation of the LZSS algorithm.

 The two uses of Saxman compression in Sonic the Hedgehog 2 are:

 The compressed data follows the following format:

 AA BB BB ..
 AA BB BB ..

 The A field is referred to as the description field.
 This is always 1 byte in length, starting at the beginning of the compressed data, and is followed by the B field, which is referred to as the data field.
 This goes on for as long as is necessary to cover all the data described in the description field.
-After that, the pattern repeats until the end of compression sequence is encountered.
+After that, the pattern repeats until the end of the compressed data is reached.

 The description field is made up of 8 bits in little endian bit (not byte) order, which means that the least significant bit is read first; in other words, each byte is read "backwards."
 So for example, if the description field is: